nvs/map/README.md

 return {
     -- User build files will be processed if this table is present. build = {
-        -- Value to be used as the `package.path` within user build files.
+        -- Values to be used as the `package.path` and `package.cpath` -- within user build files.
+If absent, defaults to the paths used -- by Map.
-        -- If absent, defaults to the `package.path` used for Map. package = {
+        package = {
             path = table.concat ({
                 'lib/?.lua',
                 'lib/?/init.lua'
+            }, ';'),

+            cpath = table.concat ({
+                'lib/?.so'
             }, ';')
         },